 - Multiple choice, Math; Special Education; Elementary Education: Content Knowledge; and Elementary Education: Curriculum, Instruction and Assessments.

-Though multiple choice tests are very straightforward as ETS claims, the way questions are posed can be misleading especially when there is a “not”, “least” or “except” in the questions.
+Though selected response tests are very straightforward as ETS claims.
+However, the way questions are posed can be misleading especially when there is a “not”, “least” or “except” in the questions.
 Moreover, learning the process of deduction can help you a lot for you can trim down four choices into two.
 If you have to guess, do so intelligently.
-You may want to go over the Educational Testing Service website for useful Praxis 2 practice tests, tips and strategies to hurdle the multiple choice questions.
-Through the Praxis II practice test, test takers can easily identify when to look for a negative answer and not.
+You may want to go over the Educational Testing Service website for useful study tips and strategies to hurdle the multiple choice questions.
+Through using a Praxis practice exam, test takers can easily identify when to look for a negative answer and not.

 - Constructed response questions only like in the English Language, Literature and Composition and Social Studies.

-Not many Praxis 2 practice test are well set up to score constructed responses.
+Not many Praxis practice tests are well set up to score constructed responses.
 However, test takers can still benefit immensely from answering practice constructed response questions because it helps in getting familiar with how to explain key concepts.
-Though Praxis exam practice questions may only give you samples of a good and bad response, you will at least get the general outline on how to effectively answer constructed response questions.
-Remember that you only have a few minutes allotted for every question so it is to your advantage to come up with a quick answer.
+Though review questions may only give you samples of a good and bad response, you will at least get the general outline on how to effectively answer constructed response questions.
+Remember that you only have a few minutes allotted for each question so it is to your advantage to come up with a quick answer.

 - Combination of multiple choice and constructed response questions like in the Teaching Reading, Principles of Learning and Teaching (PLT) and Teaching Foundations.

-Many test takers do not fare well in the constructed responses part and think that they would rather concentrate on the multiple choices.
-This may not be such a good strategy for some of the Praxis practice constructed responses, few they maybe, weigh heavily in the total scoring from 25 to as much as 67%.
+Many Praxis test takers do not fare well in the constructed responses part and think that they would rather concentrate on the multiple choices.
+This may not be such a good strategy for some constructed responses, few they maybe, weigh heavily in the total scoring from 25 to as much as 67%.
 Moreover, some test takers fail by a measly 2 points, which could have been easily raised by a correctly answering a single constructed response question.